• Skip to primary navigation

 A 2 part image showing a cookie scoop being used to scoop muffin batter into the prepared pan.

-Bake in the preheated oven for 20 to 22 minutes or until golden and a wooden toothpick inserted in centers comes out clean.
+Bake muffins in the preheated oven for 20 to 22 minutes or until golden and a wooden toothpick inserted in centers comes out clean.

 Cool in muffin cups on a wire rack for 5 minutes.